WikiLeaks

-WikiLeaks (/ˈwɪkiliːks/) is a non-profit media organisation and publisher of leaked documents.
+WikiLeaks (/ˈwɪkiˌliːks/) is a non-profit media organisation and publisher of leaked documents.
 It is funded by donations and media partnerships.
 It has published classified documents and other media provided by anonymous sources.
 It was founded in 2006 by Julian Assange.
 Kristinn Hrafnsson is its editor-in-chief.
 Its website states that it has released more than ten million documents and associated analyses.
-WikiLeaks' most recent publication of original documents was in 2019 and its most recent publication was in 2021.
+WikiLeaks' most recent publication of original documents was in 2019, and its most recent publication was in 2021.
 From November 2022, numerous documents on the organisation's website became inaccessible.
-In 2023, Assange said that WikiLeaks is no longer able to publish due to his imprisonment and the effect that US government surveillance and WikiLeaks' funding restrictions were having on potential whistleblowers.
+In 2023, Assange said that WikiLeaks was no longer able to publish due to his imprisonment and the effect that US government surveillance and WikiLeaks' funding restrictions were having on potential whistleblowers.

 WikiLeaks has released document caches and media that exposed serious violations of human rights and civil liberties by various governments.
-It released footage of the 12 July 2007 Baghdad airstrike, titling it Collateral Murder, in which Iraqi Reuters journalists and several other civilians were killed by a U.S. helicopter crew.
+It released footage of the 12 July 2007 Baghdad airstrike, titling it Collateral Murder, in which Iraqi Reuters journalists and several other civilians were killed by a US helicopter crew.
 It published thousands of US military field logs from the war in Afghanistan and Iraq war, diplomatic cables from the United States and Saudi Arabia, and emails from the governments of Syria and Turkey.
-WikiLeaks has also published documents exposing corruption in Kenya and at Samherji, cyber warfare and surveillance tools created by the CIA, and surveillance of the French president by the National Security Agency.
-During the 2016 U.S. presidential election campaign, WikiLeaks released emails from the Democratic National Committee (DNC) and from Hillary Clinton's campaign manager, showing that the party's national committee had effectively acted as an arm of the Clinton campaign during the primaries, seeking to undercut the campaign of Bernie Sanders.
+WikiLeaks has also published documents exposing corruption in Kenya and at Samherji, cyber warfare and surveillance tools created by the CIA, and surveillance of the French president by the US National Security Agency.
+During the 2016 US presidential election campaign, WikiLeaks released emails from the Democratic National Committee (DNC) and from Hillary Clinton's campaign manager, showing that the party's national committee had effectively acted as an arm of the Clinton campaign during the primaries, seeking to undercut the campaign of Bernie Sanders.
 These releases resulted in the resignation of the chairwoman of the DNC and caused significant harm to the Clinton campaign.
-During the campaign, WikiLeaks promoted false conspiracy theories about Hillary Clinton, the Democratic Party and the murder of Seth Rich.